 Tribunal: Member Alison Murphy

-The Department of Home Affairs (the Department) cancelled the applicant’s Protection visa because it found that the applicant had provided incorrect information in her application for the visa.
-The applicant applied to the AAT for a review of this decision.
+The Department of Home Affairs (the Department) refused to grant the applicant a Protection visa on 28 May 2018.
+The applicant applied to the AAT for a review of that decision.

 The applicant entered Australia in 2013 on a Student visa valid until September 2017.
 He was detained by the police in May 2018 and placed in immigration detention.
 He then applied for a Protection visa, which was refused because the delegate was not satisfied he was owed protection by Australia.

 A Protection visa may be granted if the applicant can satisfy one of two criteria.
 The first is called the ‘refugee criterion’ and broadly requires the applicant to have a ‘well-founded fear of persecution’.
 The second is called ‘complementary protection’ grounds and broadly requires the applicant to have ‘a real risk of significant harm’.